AstraZeneca-NGS/VarDictJava/Readme.md

   considered and outputted only if start position of variant is inside the region interest.
 - `-DP|--default-printer`
     The printer type used for different outputs.
 Default: OUT (i.e. System.out).
+- `--adaptor`
+    Filter adaptor sequences so that they are not used in realignment.
+Multiple adaptors can be supplied by setting them with comma, like:
+     --adaptor ACGTTGCTC,ACGGGGTCTC,ACGCGGCTAG .
 ## Output columns
 ### Simple mode:
 1. Sample - sample name